Brush Motor Car Company: Feats of Endurance

-In 1910, Jack Abernathy and his two boys, Bud and Temple rode their horses to see former President Theodore Roosevelt at a celebration.
-The two boys convinced Jack to return to Oklahoma via automobile, and the trio purchased a 1910 Brush Runabout for the trip.
+In 1910, Louis and Temple Abernathy aged 10 and 6, rode their horses to see former President Theodore Roosevelt at a celebration.
+The two boys convinced their father to return to Oklahoma via automobile, and the trio purchased a 1910 Brush Runabout for the trip.
 Their return trip included stops in Albany, NY, Niagara Falls, Detroit (and a stop at the Brush Factory for a tune-up), Chicago and Omaha.
 Brush used the "Little Cowboys from Oklahoma" in their advertisements.